If you haven’t already done so, please read the FFY Introduction.

 Action Step: Look up your local taxing authority, and research the requirements to operate your business.
 Most have really helpful resources that you can read online or offer additional support if needed.
 My favorite opening line when asking business help is: I’m new to owning a business, I don’t come from an entrepreneurial background, please talk to me like I am 4 years old.

-Our Farm: In my home state of Wisconsin, we refer to the Wisconsin Department of Revenue to research requirements for our small business.
-We do have a resale license and are required to remit both state sales tax (5%) and county sales tax (if the county has a sales tax, usually 0.5%).
-In order to collect sales tax, we had to register with the state (again, this is all done through the DOR website).
+Our Farm: In my home state of Wisconsin, we refer to the Wisconsin Department of Revenue to research county, city, state, and federal requirements for our small business.
+Our business is registered and we have an Employer Identification Number (EIN), also known as the Federal Employer Identification Number or the Federal Tax Identification Number.
+For wholesale purchases, we have a resale certificate (obtained from the DOR website).
+In Wisconsin, we are required to remit both state sales tax (5%) and county sales tax (if the county has a sales tax, usually 0.5%).
+In order to collect sales tax, we had to register for and obtain a seller’s permit.
+For every purchase, we collect and remit sales tax (again, this is all done through the DOR website).

 A note on collecting sales tax: Your sales tax obligation is at the location of delivery of goods.
 This is important for anyone delivering flowers (or tubers or bulbs or whatever) out of state (or in another county).
 Your sales tax obligation is in the state/county where your goods are delivered.